Key Takeaways

 The Future of Email Security & Phishing Protection

 The email security landscape is moving fast.
 We’ve gone from blocking “Nigerian Prince” scams to fighting hyper-personalized AI clones.
-Here is where the battleground stands as we move through 2026.
+Here is where our feet stand as we move through 2026.

 The AI Arms Race